isotes/tun-io/README.md

 ## Development
 The library is a Gradle project.
 The development is usually performed in combination with the tun-io-example project and using the [Gradle composite build](https://docs.gradle.org/current/userguide/composite_builds.html) feature (in conjunction with IntelliJ) has worked flawlessly.
-Just edit [`settings.gradle`](settings.gradle) of this project and add the line `includeBuild "../tun-io"` (adjust the path if necessary).
-Then open this project in the IDE to work on the library and the example project simultaneously.
+Just edit `settings.gradle` of the example project and add the line `includeBuild "../tun-io"` (adjust the path if necessary).
+Then open that project in the IDE to work on this library and the example project simultaneously.

 ## License